unChaz/sci-fi-5e/srd/equipment/magic_items.md

 While wearing this armor, you have resistance to one of the following damage types: bludgeoning, piercing, or slashing.
 The GM chooses the type or determines it randomly.

-**_Curse_**.
-This armor is cursed, a fact that is revealed only when an _identify_ spell is cast on the armor or you attune to it.
-Attuning to the armor curses you until you are targeted by the _remove curse_ spell or similar magic; removing the armor fails to end the curse.
-While cursed, you have vulnerability to two of the three damage types associated with the armor (not the one to which it grants resistance).
+**_Hack_**.
+This armor is hacked, a fact that is revealed only when an _identify_ spell is cast on the armor or you attune to it.
+Attuning to the armor hacks you until you are targeted by the _remove hack_ spell or similar magic; removing the armor fails to end the hack.
+While hacked, you have vulnerability to two of the three damage types associated with the armor (not the one to which it grants resistance).

-### Arrow-Catching Shield
+### Bullet-Catching Shield

 _Armor (shield), rare (requires attunement)_

 You gain a +2 bonus to AC against ranged attacks while you wield this shield.
 This bonus is in addition to the shield’s normal bonus to AC.
 In addition, whenever an attacker makes a ranged attack against a target within 5 feet of you, you can use your reaction to become the target of the attack instead.

-### Arrow of Slaying
+### Bullet of Slaying

-_Weapon (arrow), very rare_
+_Weapon (bullet), very rare_

-An _arrow of slaying_ is a magic weapon meant to slay a particular kind of creature.
-Some are more focused than others; for example, there are both _arrows of dragon slaying_ and _arrows of blue dragon slaying_.
-If a creature belonging to the type, race, or group associated with an _arrow of slaying_ takes damage from the arrow, the creature must make a DC 17 Constitution saving throw, taking an extra 6d10 piercing damage on a failed save, or half as much extra damage on a successful one.
+An _bullet of slaying_ is a tek weapon meant to slay a particular kind of creature.
+Some are more focused than others; for example, there are both _bullets of robot slaying_ and _bullets of abberation slaying_.
+If a creature belonging to the type, race, or group associated with an _bullet of slaying_ takes damage from the bullet, the creature must make a DC 17 Constitution saving throw, taking an extra 6d10 piercing damage on a failed save, or half as much extra damage on a successful one.

-Once an _arrow of slaying_ deals its extra damage to a creature, it becomes a nonmagical arrow.
+Once an _bullet of slaying_ deals its extra damage to a creature, it becomes a nontek bullet.

-Other types of magic ammunition of this kind exist, such as _bolts of slaying_ meant for a crossbow, though arrows are most common.

 ### Bag of Beans